SIP Trunks – Voice calls over the Internet

 Why can’t I press any options when I ring into a company and they have dialling options?

-The reason you can’t dial any options when you ring a company and they have dialling options is because the phone system itself does not have the right setting set for that carrier to detect when you press any key on your phone.
+The reason you can’t dial any options when you ring a company and they have dialling options is that the phone system itself does not have the right setting set for that carrier to detect when you press any key on your phone.
 To fix this we will need to make sure with the carrier what the certain setting is and we will set it from the start.

 What happens if my phone system gets hacked?